microsoft/CSS-Exchange/docs/Databases/VSSTester.md

 ![Edit Default](EditDefault.png)

-5. Click Add... to add the local Administrators group to the Default Security permissions
+5. If the local Administrators group is not here for Allow for Local and Remote Access, click Add... to add the local Administrators group to the Default Security permissions

 ![Add Access Permission](AddAccessPermission.png)